 This is the biggie, isn’t it?
 Everything comes down to this, essentially.
 Because seriously, we really do only live once… and isn’t it weird that most people spend their lives doing things other people think they should do?
 Instead of what they think they should do?
 Weird.
 So weird.

 Travel and Work at the Same Time

-This was my biggest reason, personally.
-Ever since I left uni, I always told myself I would ‘start my career after I’ve done just a bit more travelling’.
-I hated the idea of settling down in a ‘proper’ job that I’d eventually have to quit if I ever wanted to do long-term travelling again.
+When I left uni, I told myself I would ‘start my career after I’ve done just a bit more travelling’.
+I hated the idea of settling down in a ‘proper’ job that I’d eventually have to quit if I ever wanted to do travel again.

 Set Your Own Working Hours

-Who decided on 9-5, anyway?
-Don’t answer that.
-I’m pretty sure it was something to do with the industrial revolution.
+Who decided on 9–5, anyway?
+I mean, I’m pretty sure it was something to do with the industrial revolution.
 Point is, it doesn’t matter any more in most jobs, but plenty of employers still have set working hours during which people have to come in.
 Doesn’t it make more sense for working hours to be based on like, you know… how long it takes to get the work done?
 Stupid.